nattapong232/Snake_Game/README.md

 # Snake_Game

-This project is a part of the final project in Programming Methodology.
+This project is a part of the final project in Programming Methodology subject.

 **Members:**
 - Nattapong Anansomsin